sakan811/honkai-star-rail-character-stats-analysis/docs/VISUALS.md

 In many characters, certain Eidolons (like E1 or E2) might show significantly higher marginal value than others, suggesting these are good stopping points for free-to-play or low-spending players.

+### 4. Light Cone (LC) Analysis

+In addition to Eidolon levels, the analysis also includes the character's signature Light Cone (LC).
+Light Cones are weapons in Honkai: Star Rail that significantly boost a character's capabilities with tailored passive effects.

+**What the LC data point tells you:**

+- How the signature Light Cone compares to Eidolon investments in terms of damage increase
+- Whether pulling for the Light Cone offers better value than certain Eidolon levels
+- The damage increase from acquiring the Light Cone without additional Eidolons (E0 + LC)

+The E0-LC transition in the Marginal Value chart specifically shows the value of pulling for a signature Light Cone compared to investing those same pulls into character Eidolons.

 ## Interpreting the Results

 When analyzing these plots together, consider: